Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 BRIDGE_MIN_LENGTH                               Decimal    20.
 Discard short bridges and draw roads or railways instead.

 MIN_ABOVE_GROUND_LEVEL                          Decimal    0.1       How much a highway / railway is at least hovering above ground

 DISTANCE_BETWEEN_LAYERS                         Decimal    0.2       How much different layers of roads/railways at the same node are separated.

+MIN_EMBANKMENT_HEIGHT                           Decimal    0.4       How much extra elevation compared to ground (v_add) there is, before an
+                                                                     embankment is added at the side(s).
+This happens especially in bumpy areas and for roads along a steep hill side.

+MAX_TRANSVERSE_GRADIENT                         Decimal    0.1       If the difference between the elevation at the right edge of a road and the
+                                                                     elevation at the left edge of the road divided by the width of the road is larger than the gradient, then the road surface is levelled by adding v_add.
+                                                                     Otherwise it is accepted that the road is a bit sloped from left to right.

 HIGHWAY_TYPE_MIN                                Integer    4         The lower the number, the smaller ways in the highway hierarchy are added.
                                                                      Currently the numbers are as follows (see roads.py -> HighwayType).